-A Register of certified documents will be maintained by the Coordinator Governance & Risk.
+A register of certified documents will be maintained by the Coordinator Governance & Risk.

-For Staff, during the Election Period:
+For Staff, During the Election Period:

-- Wherever possible, Council publications will not be released during the Election Period, other than those that relate to the conduct of the Election itself. - When publications are released, they must not be used in any way that might be construed as influencing the outcome of an election, including material about the performance of an incumbent Council or Councillor, candidate or issue that is likely to affect voting.
+- Wherever possible, Council publications will not be released during the Election Period, other than those that relate to the conduct of the Election itself. - When publications are released, they must not be used in any way that might be construed as influencing the outcome of an election, including material about the performance of an incumbent Council or Councillor, candidate or issue that is likely to affect voting. - Council publications will not contain Councillor photographs but will include their contact details if it is necessary to support them in conducting their duties as current elected representatives.

-- Council publications will not contain Councillor photographs but will include their contact details if it is necessary to support them in conducting their duties as current elected representatives. - Media releases or other such statements must not feature any photograph, quote or name of incumbent Councillors.
+- Media releases or other such statements must not feature any photographs, quotes or names of incumbent Councillors.
 Quotes must be from the CEO only. - Publicity campaigns will only be undertaken during the Election Period if they relate to the process of conducting the Election, as agreed with the Victorian Electoral Commission, or are deemed as being necessary for the conduct of a normal Council function.
 All campaigns are to be signed off by the CEO prior to being undertaken. - Council staff must not make any public statement that can be interpreted as political comment or have influence on the electoral process.
 All requests for staff to comment on sensitive or political issues are to be referred to the CEO. - ► The Shire's segment on local radio, if required, will only involve the CEO.
 Information provided during this segment must only convey information about usual Council services or functions or electoral process information.
 There must be no comment on candidates or any issues surrounding the election.

-For Councillors, during the Election Period:
+For Councillors, During the Election Period:

 - ► The Mansfield Shire Council logo or any images which are the property of the Shire must not be used in any electoral material produced by candidates. - Individual Councillors may make statements as candidates in the election provided that they are clearly communicated as personal opinions and do not undermine the standing of Council within the community.
-Such statements must not be prepared by Shire staff.
-This ensures sitting Councillors, who are also candidates, are afforded the same opportunities as other candidates. - Sitting Councillors may refer to adopted Council policies or decisions but there should be a clear distinction between the adopted Council position and any political commentary the candidate may wish to make. - No media advice or assistance will be provided to Councillors on election campaign matters or in regards to publicity that involves specific Councillors. - Councillors may still refer to themselves as 'Councillor' during the Election Period however, to avoid confusion, they must ensure that any election publication using the title 'Councillor' clearly indicates that it is their own electoral material and does not represent views of the Council. - No electoral material may be placed in the Shire office or the Council library.
+Such statements must not be prepared by Council staff.
+This ensures sitting Councillors, who are also candidates, are afforded the same opportunities as other candidates. - Sitting Councillors may refer to adopted Council policies or decisions but there should be a clear distinction between the adopted Council position and any political commentary the candidate may wish to make. - No media advice or assistance will be provided to Councillors on election campaign matters or in regard to publicity that involves specific Councillors. - Councillors may still refer to themselves as 'Councillor' during the Election Period however, to avoid confusion, they must ensure that any election publication using the title 'Councillor' clearly indicates that it is their own electoral material and does not represent views of the Council. - No electoral material may be placed in any Mansfield Shire buildings including the Visitor Information Centre, Mansfield Library or the Noticeboard Managed by Council.
 This does not include material produced by the Returning Officer or Victorian Electoral Commission for the purposes of conducting the election.